Yijing-Jiang/MARL/README.md

 # Reinforcement Learning
-Simple implementations of different methods and situations on MARL
+Simple implementations of different methods on RL in different situations.